TapasKumarDutta1/licenseplate/README.md

+## Cleaning

+Removed hats with area from the extremes

+## Augmentation

+Used mosiac augmentation

+## Model used

+Used Yolo5 model

-## Methodology
+## Postprocessing

-Used YOLO5 with mosiac augmentation and non max supression
+Used Non max supression for post processing

 ## Results